rahulbaisla/sentimentAnalysisLab/README.md

     Use case-centric open source libraries that require minimal code to use for invoking the APIs and connect to backend resources.

 Overall, Developers can focus on the business logic and use AWS Amplify to provision and manage the backend services for your app.

+## Clean Up

+Please follow these instructions to clean-up your account so that there will be no on-going charges for any services used.

+Run this command to remove resources that were created during the lab (Press Ctrl+C first to stop the running app):

+	amplify delete

+Return to the Cloud9 console by clicking AWS Cloud9 in the top left, then click Go To Your Dashboard.

+Delete the amplify-lab.

+	You will need to enter Delete to delete the environment.

 ## Further reading on AWS Amplify